Target (ULAE 147)

 , New York

-SEASONS: AN AUTOBIOGRAPHICAL REFLECTION
+JASPER JOHNS SEASONS: AN AUTOBIOGRAPHICAL REFLECTION

 Jasper Johns Seasons is an autobiographical reflection of the Artist’s Life.
 Jasper Johns "assembled artifacts and seasonal symbols to narrate the stages of life and the periods of his career.
 Johns's "self-portrait" shadow, which recurs in all four of the paintings, was inspired by Picasso's painting The Shadow (1953). "

-Jasper JOhns SUmmer Museum of Modern Art
+Jasper Johns Summer Museum of Modern Art

-Specifically, the Jasper Johns Seasons includes key symbols and icons created by the Artist such as the American Flag, the Mona Lisa, George Ohr Pottery, as well as the Artist's homage to Pablo Picasso.
+Jasper Johns's prints, like his drawings comprise an anthology of familiar motifs from iconic paintings and sculpture, metamorphosed by their transposition from one medium into another.
+Jasper Johns Seasons Series includes key symbols and iconography created by the Artist, including the red, white and blue American Flag, the Mona Lisa, George Ohr Pottery, as well as the Artist's homage to Pablo Picasso'sThe Shadow painting.

-The Jasper Johns Seasons Set of Four etchings with aquatint that Joseph K. Levene Fine Art, Ltd. is offering for sale is museum quality and museum exhibed.
-The set is exceptionally fresh and bright, in overall excellent condition.
+Because Jasper Johns (Spring, Summer, Fall, Winter) (ULAE 238-241), 1987, set of four etchings with aquatint has been in storage for the majority of time since it was published, each impression is exceptionally fresh and bright, in overall outstanding museum quality condition.
 The Jasper Johns Seasons Set of Four etchings with aquatint are each floated in four archival maple wood frames with Optium acrylic created by Bark Frameworks, New York.
-Each Jasper Johns Seasons - Spring, Summer, Fall, Winter, was created to stand alone, but is clearly more desirable as a complete Set of Four as originally intended by Jasper Johns.
+Published by U.L.A.E., each Jasper Johns Seasons - Spring, Summer, Fall, Winter, was created to stand alone, but is clearly more desirable when it is presented as a complete Set of Four etchings with aquatint as originally intended by Jasper Johns.

 Curating Jasper Johns & Edvard Munch